 Mexico has highly positive net exports in the international trade of cars, trucks, tractors plus automotive parts or accessories.
 In turn, these cashflows indicate Mexico’s strong competitive advantages under the vehicles product category.

 Mexico posted an overall -$12 billion trade deficit in 2021.
 That amount of red ink compares to a $34 billion trade surplus one year earlier in 2020.

 Below are exports from Mexico that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Mexico’s goods trail Mexican importer spending on foreign products.

-Mexico has highly negative net exports and therefore deep international trade deficits for refined petroleum oils and petroleum gases.
+Mexico has highly negative net exports and therefore deep international trade deficits for plastics both as a material and items made from plastics.